Sportsmen (and women!), hunting, and wildlife

 - Predators and prey - why we need them both - Joe Scott, Conservation Northwest

 - Backcountry conservation - Theodore Roosevelt Conservation Partnership

 A sportsman's ethic

-Hunters take enormous pride not only in taking an animal in the field, but in properly cleaning and handling the game so that they and their families can enjoy some of the healthiest meat available anywhere.
+Hunters take enormous pride not only in harvesting an animal in the field, but in properly cleaning and handling the game so that they and their families can enjoy some of the healthiest meat available anywhere.
 The recent movement to eat leaner, local and more sustainable meat and know where it comes from has been a common practice with hunters for many generations.